mackuba/holepicker/README.markdown

 1. Add `gem 'holepicker'` to your `Gemfile`
 2. Add `require 'holepicker/capistrano'` to your `config/deploy.rb`

-This will introduce a `cap holepicker` task which will be executed before the `cap deploy` task.
+This will introduce a `cap holepicker` task which will be executed before the `cap deploy:update_code` task.

 ## Results